 Currently CCTV cameras are located in publicly accessible space and teaching areas on all campuses.
-In addition, five laboratories and a server room in the School of Computing, Engineering and Physical Science on the Paisley campus have CCTV equipment.
+In addition, seven laboratories, a server room and the entrances to a music room and games room in the School of Computing, Engineering and Physical Science on the Paisley campus have CCTV equipment.
 There is no CCTV equipment in any private rooms or staff rooms except in the staff area of the Student Hub on Paisley campus.